kdheepak/Presentation.jl/test/sample.md

 ![](../examples/cat.jpg)

-## List of bullets
+## Bulleted list

-This is a list of items
+This is a list of items:

 - Item 1
+    - Sub Item 1
+        - Sub sub item 1
+        - Sub sub item 2
+    - Sub Item 2
 - Item 2
 - Item 3

+## Numbered list

+This is a list of items:

+1. Item 1
+    1. Sub Item 1
+2. Item 2
+3. Item 3